-- The Transportation Advisory Committee meeting when each share's draft recommendation is to be considered. - The public hearing of the draft TIP. - Any public comment opportunities in which the recommended projects are being discussed.
+- the TAC meeting when each share's draft recommendation is to be considered, - the public hearing of the draft TIP, and/or - any public comment opportunities in which the recommended projects are being discussed.

-Post-award requirements
+Post-Award Requirements

-Intergovernmental agreement (IV.A.3.)
+IGA Agreement (IV.A.3.)

-Projects are required to enter into an intergovernmental agreement with CDOT or RTD.
-It is recommended that sponsors begin their intergovernmental agreement process as early as possible.
+Projects are required to enter into an Intergovernmental Agreement (IGA) with CDOT or RTD.
+It is recommended that sponsors begin their IGA process as early as possible.

-Advance construction (II.B.9.)
+Advance Construction (II.B.9.)

-Projects may accelerate construction, with CDOT and Federal Highway Administration permission, by utilizing non-federal funds to pay for the project.
+Projects may accelerate construction, with CDOT and FHWA permission, by utilizing non-federal funds to pay for the project.
 Federal reimbursement may then occur at a later date consistent with the funding breakdown in the TIP.

-DRCOG-selected project phase initiation delays (IV.A.10.)
+DRCOG-Selected Project Phase Initiation Delays (IV.A.10.)